CORMO-RAN: Lossless Migration of xApps in O-RAN: Experimental Analysis

-\begin{observation}[Stateful migration KPIs and feasibility] Although the migration downtime and the migration duration depend on the stateful migration strategy and value of state size, both linearly increase with the number of migrated xApps.
-Regardless of the number of xApps, the migration downtime is incompatible with the near-RT \gls{ric} control loop deadline. \end{observation}
+\begin{observation}[Stateful migration KPIs] Although the migration downtime and the migration duration depend on the stateful migration strategy and value of state size, both linearly increase with the number of migrated xApps. \end{observation}

 {\bf SDL.} We now investigate the performance and resource usage of the xApp migration process with SDL.
 Specifically, we (i) assess the impact of \gls{sdl} on the migration \glspl{kpi} and the xApp resource usage; (ii) characterize the service disruption due to etcd maintenance; and (iii) analyze the etcd resource usage in terms of power consumption and CPU, memory, and disk usage for varying system configurations.
 We recall that the \gls{sdl} strategy decouples the stateful component of each xApp from the xApp itself as the state is stored in the backend database.
 Therefore, under \gls{sdl}, stateful xApps are treated as stateless from the migration viewpoint, enabling a zero-downtime migration process (see Sec.~\ref{work06:sec:preliminaries:sub:sdl_mig}).